unoplatform/uno.extensions/doc/Reference/Reactive/Architecture.md

 ## Token and TokenSet

-In a response to a _request_ a feed might issue a _token_ that is then added to the messages so the subscriber that has sent the request is able to track the completion of the _request_.
+In a response to a _request_ a feed might issue a _token_ that is then added to its messages so the subscriber that  sent the request is able to track the completion of the _request_.
 This is the case for the *Refresh* and the *Pagination* which are forwarding those tokens through the refresh and the pagintation axes.

-As when a subscriber send a _request_ it might be handled by more than one feed (for instance if you have combien 2 `AsyncFeed`, the _refresh request_ will cause those 2 feeds to refresh there data.
+As when a subscriber sends a _request_, it might be handled by more than one feed.
+For instance, when combining two `AsyncFeed` instances, the _refresh request_ will cause those two feeds to refresh their data.
-Even if it's not the case yet, we can also imagine that an _operator feed_ (like the `SleectAsyncFeed`) might also trigger a refresh of it's own projection.
+Even if it's not yet the implemented, we can also imagine that an _operator feed_ (such as the `SelectAsyncFeed`) might also trigger a refresh of its own projection.
-*Refresh*  and *pagination* axes are working with `TokenSet` which is basically a collection of `IToken` that keep only the latests token for a given source, regarding the subscription context.
+*Refresh*  and *Pagination* axes are working with `TokenSet`.
+It is a collection of `IToken` that only keep the latest tokens for a given source in relation to the subscription context.

 ```
         Subscriber       Combine     Async A     Async B